 Why Do Blood Clots Form?

 When a woman menstruates, the thick uterine lining breaks away and is expelled as blood.
 During this process, anticoagulants are released so that it helps breaks down the thick blood masses.
-When the individual in question has a heavy flow, the anti-coagulants may not act in time causing the
+When the individual in question has a heavy flow, the anti-coagulants may not act in time causing the formation of clots.
+Listed below are some other reasons why you may experience increased blood clot formation.

 1. Post Abortion Or Miscarriage